goldapple911/mzt-test-assignment-Public/README.md

 ## Get started

 Use this repository as your starting point, but **DO NOT** fork it.
-Create a public repository on GitHub for your application source code, push it and send a link to jobs@myzenteam.com.
+Create a public repository on GitHub for your application source code, push it and send the link to us.